My Quiet Kitchen

 A stack of five vegan peanut butter brownies with walnuts on a cutting board.

 Even though these vegan peanut butter brownies are on the healthier side as far as brownies go, you still get the contrasting textures everyone loves.
-You know, the crunchier pieces around the edges of the pan, the shiny, crackled top, and a rich, fudgy, and dense middle.
+You know, the crunchier pieces around the edges, the shiny, crackled top, and a rich, fudgy, and dense middle.
 So good!

-They're super easy to make, too, and contain no fussy ingredients.
+They're super easy to make, too, with simple, easy-to-find ingredients.
 No vegan butter or added oils either!
-Just straightforward rich, dense, chocolatey, peanut butter brownies.
+Just straightforward, rich, dense, and satisfying chocolate peanut butter brownies.

 Jump to: